Efficient semi-analytic modelling of Pop III star formation from Cosmic Dawn to Reionization: Internal evolution

 As with the associated mass reservoirs, we have assumed that the feedback injection only affects the enriched reservoir and is introduced after a delay time $\mathcal{D}$ (see Section~\ref{sec:PopIII-II_transition}).
 Energy in excess of the binding energy of the CGM escapes the system over a dynamical time,

-where the binding energy is given by $E_{\rm b, CGM}^{\rm (i)} = 3k_B T_{\rm vir}m_{\rm CGM}^{\rm (i)}/(2\mu m_p)$ and we have taken $f_{\rm unb} \sim 1$.
+where the binding energy is given by $E_{\rm CGM}^{\rm bin, (i)} = 3k_B T_{\rm vir}m_{\rm CGM}^{\rm (i)}/(2\mu m_p)$ and we have taken $f_{\rm unb} \sim 1$.
 This characterizes the mass outflow rates:

-Energy is also lost in each of these two phases through a turbulent cascade, which proceeds on a timescale set by the relative scales of turbulent driving $R_{\rm turb}$ and the size of the CGM as a whole $R_{\rm CGM}$.
+Energy is also lost in each of these two phases through a turbulent cascade, which proceeds on a timescale set by the relative scales of turbulent driving $R_{\rm turb}$ and the size of the CGM as a whole $R_{\rm CGM}$ (which we take to be $\sim R_{\rm vir}$).
 Following the discussion in \cite{pan_modeling_2013}, the CGM will homogenize over a ``self-convolution" timescale that is of order the dynamical time

 Using the results of \cite{pandya_unified_2023} (who appeal to the FIRE galaxy formation simulations to estimate this timescale), we take $R_{\rm turb}\sim R_{\rm vir}$.
 The turbulent velocity is estimated assuming that the energy in each phase of the CGM is kinetic: .